Haoming9810/CSS143B-2020Fall/exams/final_project/task.md

 - Indexer: Process documents into a data structure named *index* that allows faster searches on the same data set.
 - Searcher: Search given phrases using the index.

-Indexer is to be done only once when a set of documents are loaded into website (at startup or through the */reindex* service), while search is carried out repeated using the same index.
+Indexer is to be done only once when a set of documents are loaded into the website (at startup or through the */reindex* service), while the searches are carried out against the same index.

 ### The Tests